philterd/philter/docs/docs/redaction/ledgers.md

 ## How and When Ledger Entries Are Deleted

-**By default, ledger entries are kept indefinitely.** Because the ledger is a tamper-evident audit record, Philter never deletes entries on its own unless you opt in.
-There are three ways entries are removed, summarized below.
+**Ledger entries never expire on their own.** Because the ledger is a tamper-evident audit record, nothing removes an entry except a deliberate deletion by an administrator.
+There are two, described below.

 Deletion always operates on **whole document chains**, never on individual entries within a chain.
 This preserves verifiability: a chain that remains is always complete and can still be validated, and a chain that is removed is removed in its entirety.

-**Legal holds block the deliberate deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, a purge or a single-chain delete against that evidence is blocked and returns HTTP 423.
+**Legal holds block both deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, a purge or a single-chain delete against that evidence is blocked and returns HTTP 423.
 The hold must be released before either can proceed.
-Automatic expiry (path 3) is performed by MongoDB rather than by Philter and is **not** hold-aware, so do not enable it on a deployment where holds are relied upon.
+Because these are the only ways entries are removed, a hold is an absolute guarantee that the evidence it covers is preserved.
 See [Legal Holds](legal_holds.md) for the full documentation.

-> **Deletion is restricted.** Paths 1 and 2 below require an **administrator** and `LEDGER_DELETION_ENABLED=true`, which is **`false` by default**.
+> **Deletion is restricted.** Both paths require an **administrator** and `LEDGER_DELETION_ENABLED=true`, which is **`false` by default**.
 A deployment that has not opted in cannot delete ledger evidence through Philter at all, and the deletion controls do not appear in the dashboard.
 See [Settings](../settings.md).

-### 1. Manual purge (on demand)
+### 1. Purge by age (on demand or scheduled)

 An administrator can prune old entries at any time.
-This is the primary way to enforce a retention policy.
+This is how you enforce a retention policy: schedule this call and you get time-based retention that is still admin-only, hold-aware, and audited.

 * **Dashboard**: on the **Redaction Ledgers** page, use **Purge old entries** and enter a number of days.
 Every chain of yours older than that is deleted.
 * **API**: `DELETE /api/ledger?older_than_days={n}` deletes the calling user's chains older than `n` days.
 See the [Ledger API](../api_and_sdks/api/ledger_api.md#purge-old-ledger-entries).